December 31st

 Meaning of the subhAShita:

-He who collects jewels of merits such as dharma (virtue), fame, principles, politeness, mind captivating subhāṣitas, etc, will never decline.
+He who collects jewels of merits such as dharma (virtue), fame, principles, politeness, mind captivating subhāṣitas, etc, will never perish.

 Commentary:

 Why do people collect anything?
-People collect in an effort to remember and relive and for a connection to the past and its memories!
+People collect in an effort to remember, relive, and feel a connection to the past and the memories it holds.
 Objects can connect the collector to his valued past.
-Hence, one's collections should be the time-tested treasures extracted from the experiences of his elders and ancestors.
+Hence, one's collections should be the time-tested treasures extracted from the experiences of elders and ancestors.

 Collect these invaluable treasures that make life precious and treasure them dearer than life.
-As the poet says, such a person shall never slacken.
+As the poet says, such a person shall never bite the dust.
 Success will come looking for that person.

 May each of us travel in that direction.
-We will meet like-minded people with similar interests along the path, because 'bird of the same feather flock together!'
+We will meet like-minded people with similar interests along the path, because 'birds of the same feather flock together!'

 pada vigrahaH: